graphql/graphql-spec/spec/Section 6 -- Execution.md

     {resultItem} is each item in {result}.
 - If {fieldType} is a Scalar or Enum type:
   - Return the result of {CoerceResult(fieldType, result)}.
-- If {fieldType} is an Object, Interface, or Union type:
+- If {fieldType} is an Object, Interface, Union, or Intersection type:
   - If {fieldType} is an Object type.
     - Let {objectType} be {fieldType}.
-  - Otherwise if {fieldType} is an Interface or Union type.
+  - Otherwise if {fieldType} is an Interface, Union, or Intersection type.
     - Let {objectType} be {ResolveAbstractType(fieldType, result)}.
   - Let {subSelectionSet} be the result of calling {MergeSelectionSets(fields)}.
   - Return the result of evaluating {ExecuteSelectionSet(subSelectionSet,